adieyal/sd-dynamic-prompts/README.md

 	{1-3$$opt1|opt2|opt3}

 This will use a random number of options between 1 and 3 for each batch.

+	{-$$opt1|opt2|opt3}
+An omitted minimum is assumed to be 0 and an omitted maximum is assumed to be the number of options.

 	{opt1|opt2|opt3}
 If you omit the $$ prefix, one item will be selected.
 (Equivalent to 1$$)

 ### Wildcard files
 Wildcard files are not provided by this script as lists exists in other repositories.
 A good place to start looking is [here](https://github.com/jtkelm2/stable-diffusion-webui-1/tree/master/scripts/wildcards)